vigneshshanmugam/js-cpa/README.md

 + Works only across function boundaries
 + Matches the longest common subsequence and ignores the children
-+ Ignores comments on the Output
++ Ignores comments on the output

 ### Installation